jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 May 23
 Jun 23
 Billions
-34Microsoft Digital Defense Report 2023Chapter 2 The State of Cybercrime Insights on identity attacks
+34 Microsoft Digital Defense Report 2023

+Chapter 2 The State of Cybercrime
+Insights on identity attacks
 The first quarter of 2023 saw a dramatic surge in password\-based attacks against cloud identities, especially in the education sector.
 We blocked an average
 of 4,000 password
 attacks per second over
 the past year.
 According to Microsoft Entra data, the number of